programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 In this lesson you will first learn what topic modeling is and why you might want to employ it in your research.
-You will then learn how to install and work with the `MALLET`{.filename} natural language processing toolkit to do so. `MALLET`{.filename} involves modifying an environment variable (essentially, setting up a short-cut so that your computer always knows where to find the `MALLET`{.filename} program) and working with the command line (ie, by typing in commands manually, rather than clicking on icons or menus).
-We will run the topic modeller on some example files, and look at the kinds of outputs that `MALLET`{.filename} installed.
+You will then learn how to install and work with the `MALLET` natural language processing toolkit to do so. `MALLET` involves modifying an environment variable (essentially, setting up a short-cut so that your computer always knows where to find the `MALLET` program) and working with the command line (ie, by typing in commands manually, rather than clicking on icons or menus).
+We will run the topic modeller on some example files, and look at the kinds of outputs that `MALLET` installed.
 This will give us a good idea of how it can be used on a corpus of texts to identify topics found in the documents without reading them individually.

-Please see the `MALLET`{.filename} users’ [discussion list][] for the full range of things one can do with the software.
+Please see the `MALLET` users’ [discussion list][] for the full range of things one can do with the software.

-(We would like to thank Robert Nelson and Elijah Meeks for hints and tips in getting `MALLET`{.filename} to run for us the first time, and for their examples of what can be done with this tool.)
+(We would like to thank Robert Nelson and Elijah Meeks for hints and tips in getting `MALLET` to run for us the first time, and for their examples of what can be done with this tool.)

 What is Topic Modeling And For Whom is this Useful?
 ---------------------------------------------------